 One of my favorite things about my team is that we are constantly focused on helping each other do better.
 After one of us finishes a call that doesn’t progress, someone may say something along the lines of, “Ah man, so close, I could have taken that somewhere!”
 That’s when we start discussing what happened in the call and together try to figure out how we could have driven it better.

 We do this because we know the struggle is real.
-Any B2B or SaaS company’s sales team likely battles to either get prospects to pick up, or move pipeline further—or both.
+Any B2B or SaaS company’s sales team likely battles to either get prospects to pick up, or move sales pipeline further—or both.
 The key to success can often be boiled down to good, insightful conversations.
-Here are 6 tips to help you have conversations that move the needle.
+But how do you start those conversations?
+Below are six tips to help you have conversations that move the needle.

 1. Know the person and company on the other end.

 Blocking off time to make those dials out and working through cadences is great for SDR and BDR teams.
 However, there’s a fine line between high activity and good quality activity.
 Hands up if you’ve frozen up when someone actually picks up the phone after you hit 10 voicemails?
 That can happen when you get what we like to call “dial crazy”: after countless unfruitful dials, you lose the personal touch when a prospect finally picks up!